alps-lab/alps-lab.github.io/publications.md

 <hr>

 <!-- <div class="footnotes"> -->
-&#42; The materials above are copyrighted by the corresponding publishers (e.g. ACM, IEEE, Springer Verlag).
+&#42; The materials above are copyrighted by the corresponding publishers (e.g. ACM, IEEE, USENIX, Springer Verlag).
 You should download them only if you accept and obey the terms and restrictions defined by the respective publishers, including only use the materials for personal or educational purpose.
 <!-- </div> -->